-The Destiny 2 The Final Shape release date is still far off, but Bungie has now revealed a trailer as part of a PlayStation showcase – and boy, is it a banger.
-Note that you absolutely, definitely, 100% should not read much further down the page until you watch the one-minute trailer, as we’ll get into massive spoilers.
+When is the Destiny 2 The Final Shape release date?
+Bungie has held a showcase about the final instalment in the Light and Dark saga – and boy, is it a banger.
+Note that you absolutely, definitely, 100% should not read much further down the page if you’re trying to avoid massive spoilers around the story of Destiny 2 so far.

-With the release still many months away, Destiny 2 players have plenty of time to seek out any missing Lightfall Exotics and explore everything the most recent expansion and seasonal content have to offer while you seek to assemble the best Destiny 2 build around.
+With the release now being delayed into the summer of 2024, Destiny 2 players have plenty of time to seek out any missing Lightfall Exotics and explore everything the most recent expansion and seasonal content have to offer while you seek to assemble the best Destiny 2 build around.
 Without further ado, here’s everything you need to know about Bungie’s most exciting expansion yet.

 Destiny 2 The Final Shape release date

-The Destiny 2 The Final Shape trailer shows Ikora talking to someone, attempting to catch them up on past events such as taking down Savathun, also known as the Witch Queen, and Nezarec, the Final God of Pain and boss of the Destiny 2 Root of Nightmares raid.
+The Destiny 2 The Final Shape trailer shows Ikora talking to someone, attempting to catch them up on past events in the franchise such as taking down Savathun, also known as the Witch Queen, and Nezarec, the Final God of Pain and boss of the Destiny 2 Root of Nightmares raid.

 The teaser then shows the person she’s talking to, who happens to be one of the most beloved characters in Destiny’s history: Cayde.